 The Tiny Diner was created using a “whole-system design” framework.
 The restaurant showcases biointensive urban farming methods and efficient water use strategies through its edible gardens and rainwater catchments systems.
 With a solar paneled patio roof, the Diner offsets a good portion of its energy usage..
 There are also rooftop honey bees and annual crops to foster pollinator habitat and soil fertility.
-Oh, and GOOD FOOD and BEER and WINE.
+Oh, and GOOD FOOD and BEER and WINE and COCKTAILS.
 Specials are inspired by different American cities and their hometown diners.

 5411 Penn Ave S. Mpls., MN 55419